DNS Measurement, Troubleshooting and Security Auditing Toolset

 # dnsping

-- Using `--flags` to display response flags (including EDNS flags) for each response
+- Use `--flags` to display response flags, including EDNS flags, for each response.

-- Using `--dnssec` to request DNSSEC if available
+- Use `--dnssec` to request DNSSEC validation, if available.

 ```shell